Accommodation in London

 Where to live

-Where you live during your time at the RCA can have a big impact on your overall student experience.
+Where you live during your time at the RCA can significantly impact your overall student experience.
 With this in mind, please keep reading for our top tips on securing accommodation in London.

-Before you start searching for accommodation, there are important things to consider.
+Before you start searching for accommodation, there are essential things to consider.

 What is your monthly budget?

-Think carefully about what you can afford, and remember to include the cost of bills if you are renting privately.
+Please carefully consider what you can afford, and remember to include the cost of bills if you rent privately.

 Where in London would you like to live?

-Greater London and its surrounding areas is split into 9 zones.
-Generally speaking, the price of rent tends to reduce as you move out of the inner zones.
-Spend some time researching locations suitable for you.
-If you would like to live closer to the RCA campuses, the more affordable areas are considered to be Hammersmith, Shepherd’s Bush, Clapham and Battersea.
+Greater London and its surrounding areas are divided into 9 zones, each with its own unique character and affordability.
+By spending some time researching locations suitable for you, you'll feel more informed and confident about your choice.
+If you prefer to live closer to the RCA campuses, the more affordable areas are Hammersmith, Shepherd’s Bush, Clapham and Battersea.

-How do I travel to campus and around London?
+How will you travel to campus and around London?

 You can use the Transport for London tube map to see the different tube and rail stations, and the zones they are in.
 You can also download the Citymapper app onto your mobile phone or device.
 This will show you the different transport options between locations and the associated costs.